Central Idea: The wise are humble. Doctrine: Humility is the foundation of prayer. Practical Application: The prayer of the beggar.

 and learn from me, for I am meek and humble of heart.

-- The Greatest One is the most humble: he invites us fake important ones to be docile, easily led, so we can learn what He wishes to teach us.
+- The Greatest Person, Jesus Christ, is the most humble: he invites us fake important persons to be docile, easily led, so we can learn from him what he wishes to teach us.

 Gospel Lk 14:1, 7-14